zarf-dev/proposals/0051-v1beta1-schema/README.md

 Remote components will be published using a new sub-command `zarf package publish component <component-file>`.
 This command will have the flags `--flavor` and `--all-variants`.
 When `--all-variants` is used, all components will be published regardless of their `.only` block.

-If a remote component includes templates, users will be required to run `zarf dev template` and then run `zarf package publish`.
-There will be no templating during create.
-This differs from Skeleton packages which are published before templating.
-See [Package Templates](#package-templates) for more details.
+Unlike Skeleton packages, which are published with unresolved templates, remote components must be fully templated before publishing.
+See [Package Templates](#package-templates) for templating changes.

 ### Package Templates

 The Zarf v1alpha1 schema allows for package templates during create using the ###ZARF_PKG_TMPL_*### format.
 This functionality will be removed in the v1beta1 schema.
 To replace this functionality, a new command `zarf dev template` will be introduced.
 This command will take in a zarf.tpl.yaml file, and will output a zarf.gen.yaml file based on the go templating result.
-The command will accept a flag `--set` to set templates and a flag `--set-file` which will accept a file with defined go templates.
+The command will accept a flag `--set` to set templates and a flag `--set-file` which will accept a values file to define templates.

 The `.gen` extension will be used to easily discern between generated and included packages.
 It will also make it simple to ignore these files within Git repositories.
 When `zarf package create`, or any other relevant command, is run on a directory, it will first look for a `zarf.yaml`, then fall back to a `zarf.gen.yaml`.